chrisfield/react-form-composer/stories/introduction/optimization/index.md

 # Optimization
-Only the components that need updating are re-rendered as the form's state changes.
+With Field and FormSpy only the components that need updating re-render as the form's state changes.
 This page shows the various render counts so you can see this in practice.

-The submit button makes use of the FormSpy component.
-FormSpy is an optimized component to access parts of form state (the isValid status in this case).
-It more efficient than useFormReducer which would rerender with every state change.

 <!-- STORY -->